kbat/mag/README.md

 * The **fitness function** is the figure of merit for the optimisation algorithm defined in [Optimiser::getFitness](https://github.com/kbat/gam/blob/master/src/Optimiser.cxx).
-Currently, it's a linear combination of dose, mass and complexity.
+Currently, it's hard-coded as a linear combination of dose, mass and complexity.
-* **Dose** is the equivalent dose beyond the layers.
+* **Dose** is equivalent dose beyond the layers.
 The flux-to-dose conversion factors are defined for neutrons in [Solver::getNeutronFTD](https://github.com/kbat/gam/blob/master/src/Solver.cxx) and in the other similar methods for the other particles.